GARDEN FURNITURE CARE GUIDE

 • Brakes should always be applied when your parasol is in position.

 Proper care and regular maintenance will keep your fire pit furniture in top condition and ensure it lasts for many years to come.
+You can find more info in our handy guide on how to use a fire pit.

 To clean exterior surfaces:

-• Use warm soapy water, never use flammable/corrosive cleaning agents
+• Use warm soapy water, never use flammable/corrosive cleaning agents.

-• Make sure you keep the area around the burner dry
+• Make sure you keep the area around the burner dry.

-• Do not submerge the control valve in water, if this occurs DO NOT use it as it must be replaced.
+• Do not submerge the control valve in water, if this occurs do not use it as it must be replaced.

 • Watch out for: